 4. Logo as art.
 With limited space on a direct marketing or direct mail piece, it’s sometimes critical to elevate the logo (and the brand) to center stage and let it carry the weight of the overall design.
 Logos as art elements was a design game changer; and, one on which we seek to capitalize.

 5. Break the rules.
-Once you know the rules innately, you are free to break them - much like an athlete can adopt his or her own form when sprinting, or performing an Olympic lift.
-Our head designer, Scott, has spent a quarter-century mastering design basics, and he has permission to break the rules.
-Our copywriter Vince does not.
-(He actually presents design ideas done in PowerPoint at meetings, causing Scott to shake his head sadly).
+Once you know the rules innately, you are free to break them - much like an athlete can adapt his or her own form when sprinting, or performing an Olympic lift.

 We also pay homage to design ideas that have shaken up the establishment, much like the logo rising to an elevated, stand-alone design artifact.